Submitting information

 What do I need to do a pull request?

 A pull request is a way to contribute to a project on GitHub.
 It allows you to take ownership of your project and submit your changes for review.
-In the context of the Cardano token registry, you will need to create a pull request to add your token's metadata to the registry.

 What do I need to do with the JSON received for the token registry?